Environmental Defenders Office: Australian Conservation Foundation Incorporated v Woodside Energy Ltd

-In 2024, the Opposition Leader Peter Dutton announced plans to defund the EDO once again if the Coalition were to win the following federal election.
-Oil and gas industry body Australian Energy Producers supported The Coalition's plans.

-Munkara v Santos Controversy
+Munkara v Santos controversy

 On January 15, 2024, a significant judgment was handed down in the Australian Federal Court case, Munkara v Santos NA Barossa Pty Ltd. The Environmental Defenders Office (EDO) represented Munkara, but the findings by Justice Charlesworth have raised concerns about EDO's conduct in the case.

 Judge Charlesworth found evidence of potential interference by EDO in the case, citing that the evidence presented was "so lacking in integrity that no weight can be placed."
 She expressed concerns that "some of the comments and actions of the EDO were “distorting and misrepresenting what the Indigenous informant had said," forcing her to approach their evidence with extreme caution.
 Ultimately, Santos prevailed in the case and was awarded costs.
 On 24 November 2024 the EDO was ordered to pay $9 Million AUD to Santos because the judge ruled the that they had not been impartial and had engaged in "a form of subtle coaching", and effectively became a party to the case.

+Public reporting through the Australian Charities and Not-for-profits Commission indicated that EDO obtained a $6.5M loan facility to assist in meeting the costs order, and that in 2025 a philanthropic supporter forgave the outstanding balance of that loan.
+The loan forgiveness was reflected in EDO’s FY2025 audited accounts.

 The judgment has sparked debate about the role of EDO and the use of government funding for such organisations.
 Western Australian Premier, Roger Cook, labeled the case "environmental lawfare" aimed at disrupting new resource ventures.
 Former Labor cabinet minister Joel Fitzgibbon echoed these criticisms, arguing that legal aid for activists harms the Australian economy and should be scrapped. " “Hopefully the broader community is beginning to see activist lawfare for what it is, ideological and a threat to our living standards" he stated.

 While a departmental review cleared the group of any breaches of its government funding arrangements, both the federal and West Australian oppositions have pledged to de-fund the EDO if elected.